 Signed into law in 2016 by President Obama, it aims to promote and fund research and treatment for various serious illnesses.
 But it also requires simplifying and improving patient access to their electronic health information.
 In April 2021, four years after first going into effect, the federal government implemented the act’s “Final Rule,” also known as the “Information Blocking Final rule.”
-This rule prohibits—with some exceptions—hiding or blocking important data from patients' electronic access.
+This rule condemns hiding or blocking important data from patients.
 As a result, patients are able to access more detailed medical records more quickly, increasing their involvement in their own healthcare.

 What's new about this Act?

 Again, opening a patient portal and accessing medical records remotely is nothing new.
 But with the updated Cures Act, parents now have access to their child’s physician’s progress notes, which include the physician’s decisions, findings, assessments, and plans.
 Having new access to these notes facilitates and encourages open communication and instills a sense of reassurance and confidence in the parents.

 “Sharing rules do really help parents access their children’s medical records more completely and easily,” says Dr. Richard Ash, physician advisor for Primary Care and Informatics at Stanford Children’s Health.
 “This is the primary purpose of this part of the Cures Act: providing for rapid electronic access to medical records, including and—this is the new thing—the actual physician’s progress notes, which is not something often shared before.”

 Before the Final Rule, parents were usually given after-visit summaries that included important parameters, along with medication lists and (sometimes) patient handouts.
 But they never received anything that gave them a glimpse into the doctor’s internal process.
 Now, though, new access to physicians’ progress notes not only provide more transparency and understanding on both ends, they also chronicle what was discussed during the appointment.